Equity & Thought Leadership

 More on his background and perspective on equity

-Jeff Horton is an assistant Superintendent living in Duluth, Minnesota who is passionate about promoting equity and diversity in the world of education.
+Jeff Horton is an educator currently serving as Superintendent of the GFW Public Schools who is passionate about promoting equity and diversity in the world of education.

 Growing up with a diverse friend group, equity has always been a part of Jeff’s learning and life experiences.
 As a result, he knows that equity is about more than pandering or giving someone a seat at the table.
 Equity is about full inclusion and making sure everyone’s voice is heard and carried equal weight.